 Fans of adorable Christmas movies unite!
 Finding Christmas has every element of a cheesy Hallmark flick wrapped up and tied with a beautiful, glittery bow.

-As soon as I found out that Karen Schaler was the screenwriter for A Christmas Prince (the fantastic holiday movie trilogy on Netflix), I knew I had to read her books.
+As soon as I found out that author Karen Schaler was also the screenwriter for A Christmas Prince (the fantastic holiday movie series on Netflix), I knew I had to read her books.
 I added a couple of her titles to my December reading list in 2020, in hopes of a little extra Christmas cheer.
 I was not at all disappointed with Finding Christmas, the first of the books I read by her.

 I practically inhaled this book over the course of three days.
 I probably could have read it quicker, but I actually wanted to savor it and take my time because it was just that adorable.
 Once I picked it up, I had a really hard time putting it down.
 Immediately after finishing this novel, I wound up flying through the rest of her bibliography and loved every second of it.
+Now, I’ve read all of her books and can easily call her my favorite holiday author!

 Looking for More book reviews?